0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonZkEVMGlobalExitRootV2.md

 ### `UpdateL1InfoTree`

-Emitted when the global exit root is updated
+Emitted when the global exit root is updated.

 ```solidity
   event UpdateL1InfoTree(